sergio-bobillier/php-file-sync/README.md

 ### Logging elsewhere

-If you want the class to send it's output somewhere else you must create your own logging class which iherits from the Logger class and add the desired code, for example:
+If you want the class to send it's output somewhere else you must create your own logging class which inherits from the Logger class and add the desired code, for example:

 ```php